patrickdappollonio/intro-to-openshift/README.md

 docker-compose down
 ```

-`docker-compose` is a closest way to define environments similar to what OpenShift uses.
+`docker-compose` is the closest way to define environments similar to what OpenShift uses.
 But **OpenShift is heavily loaded with extra features, as well as different feature names**.
 Still, the features of the containerization engine works pretty much like `docker-compose`.

 ---